shaheermian/checkout-design/README.md

 === COMING TODO ===

+If you are up to it, there are some more, let me know if you are unsure what this is about

 - remove scroll when pressing select a package
 - preload package images
 - make a good looking error box if there is form errors